This section introduces the concepts of schema indexes and fulltext schema indexes.

 Fulltext schema indexes are sometimes referred to as fulltext indexes.
 They are used for queries that demand an understanding of language.
 For example, a fulltext index is useful if we wish to parse a book for a certain term, and take advantage of the knowledge that the book is written in a certain language.
 The use of an analyzer for that language will, among other things, allow for excluding words that are not relevant for the search (for example if and and) and include conjugations of words that are.
 In contrast to schema indexes, fulltext indexes are created, used and dropped using built-in procedures.
 The use of fulltext indexes do require a familiarity with how the indexes operate.

-For details on the configuration aspects of schema indexes, see Section 11.2.3, “Fulltext schema indexes”.
-For details on creating, using and dropping schema indexes, see Cypher Manual → Fulltext schema index.
+For details on the configuration aspects of schema indexes, see Section 11.2.3, “Indexes to support fulltext search”.
+For details on creating, using and dropping schema indexes, see Cypher Manual → Indexes to support fulltext search.